 "Once every 30 years the NWS averages its "normals," which is the reference used to compare current temperatures and conditions," says Petersen.
-"Starting January 2021, the new normal will remove the 1980s from the record, and replace it around us.
-The primary effect is earlier, and warmer, temperatures that then produce delayed, but notable, effects."
+"Starting January 2021, the new normal will remove the 1980s from the record, and replace it with warmer data from "As a non-scientist it's just incredible.
+Ralph has helped us to understand how much more precise the data has gotten in just the last 50 years,"